CUBRID/cubrid-manual/en/admin/config.rst

 .. warning::

-    You must change $CUBRID/conf/hosts.conf after terminating all CUBRID processes, and **the changes will be applied after restarting.** In addition, you must write included **localhost** and **'hostname'** (The output of hostname command by among Linux commands) in the hosts.conf.
+    You must change $CUBRID/conf/hosts.conf after terminating all CUBRID processes, and **the changes will be applied after restarting.** In addition, you must write including **localhost** and **'hostname'** (The output of hostname command by among Linux commands) in the hosts.conf.

 .. _memory-parameters: